betamaxteam/betamax/index.md

 ### Stable version

-The current stable version of Betamax is _1.0-M1_.
+The current stable version of Betamax is _1.0_.

-### Development version

-The current development version is _1.0-M2-SNAPSHOT_.

 ## Installation